ljpatrick/marxpaint/docs/en/README.txt

                               (Linux and Unix only)

-                              Tux Paint prints by generating a PostScript representation of the drawing and sending it to an external program.
+                              Marx Paint prints by generating a PostScript representation of the drawing and sending it to an external program.
 By default, the program
                               is: